Metallica and Paramore win best metal and rock GRAMMYs

 Based on: Dr. Seuss – Yertle The Turtle and Other Stories (1950)

-‘Dr. Seuss isn’t very rock ’n’ roll,’ you say?
+‘Dr. Seuss isn’t very rock’n’roll,’ you say?
 Well, Los Angeles’ favourite funk rockers don’t give a fuck what you think.
-Taken from second album Freaky Styley, this deep cut finds that the lyrical word-work and outright randomness of Theodor Seuss 'Ted' Geisel’s work was an almost ideal fit for the the Chilis' early drugged-out jams.
+Taken from second album Freaky Styley, this deep cut finds that the outright randomness of Theodor Seuss 'Ted' Geisel’s work was an almost ideal fit for the the Chilis' early drugged-out jams.
 Thinking about it, we’d pay good money to see them expand this into a full-on concept album taking in The Cat In The Hat, Green Eggs & Ham, Horton Hears A Who and How The Grinch Stole Christmas, too…

 Based on: J.R.R.
 Tolkien – The Lord Of The Rings (1954)